 Get inspired by our lists built around a theme, and experience Montréal to the hilt.

 The MMFA’s innovative temporary exhibitions combine artistic disciplines (fine arts, music, film, fashion and design) and are circulated to museums around the world.
 Its encyclopedic collection, which is on display in five pavilions, includes international art, world cultures, decorative arts and design, and Quebec and Canadian art (including an appreciable selection of Inuit art).
 And their brand new Michal and Renata Hornstein Pavilion for Peace is devoted to international art and education.
 Humanist, socially engaged, and inclusive, it embodies the MMFA’s fundamental values.
-The complex is also home to an acclaimed concert hall graced with unparalleled acoustics and 20 Tiffany stained glass windows.
+The complex is also home to an acclaimed concert hall graced with unparalleled acoustics and 20 Tiffany stained glass windows, and to a state-of-the-art movie theater that seats 291 people.
 Outside in the sculpture garden are works from the modern era to the present day.

 Sun, Tue, Thu, Fri, Sat, 10 a.m. to 5 p.m.; Wed, 10 a.m. to 9 p.m.

 On Wednesdays, from 5 p.m. to 9 p.m., only the major exhibitions are opened.
 Admission fees are reduced to $11,50 except for group rates.
 The ticket counter closes half an hour earlier than the Museum.
 The purchase of a ticket to the exhibition entitles you to a free visit of the Museum’s collections the next day.